- How-to guides

 Biggish data ¶

 Borg itself is great for efficiently de-duplicating data across successive backup archives, even when dealing with very large repositories.
 But you may find that while borgmatic's default mode of "prune, create, and check" works well on small repositories, it's not so great on larger ones.
-That's because running the default consistency checks takes a long time on large repositories.
+That's because running the default pruning and consistency checks take a long time on large repositories.

 A la carte actions ¶

 If you find yourself in this situation, you have some options.
 First, you can run borgmatic's pruning, creating, or checking actions separately.
-For instance, the the following optional flags are available:
+For instance, the following optional actions are available:

-You can run with only one of these flags provided, or you can mix and match
+You can run with only one of these actions provided, or you can mix and match

 any number of them in a single borgmatic run.
 This supports approaches like

---check on a much less frequent basis from
+check on a much less frequent basis (e.g. with